ejmastnak/portfolio/src/tmg/chattmg/index.md

 This project used [OpenAI's Responses API](https://platform.openai.com/docs/api-reference/responses) with file search to power the chatbot.

-At the time of writing, this was the de-facto tool for building chatbots with an external LLM provider, and we decided using OpenAI's API with built-in file search was most efficient and cost-effective for our relatively straightforward use case.
+At the time of writing, the Responses API was the de facto tool for building chatbots with an external LLM provider, and we decided using OpenAI's built-in file search tool was most efficient and cost-effective for our relatively straightforward use case.

 There are of course other LLM providers, and one could even self-host a custom RAG and LLM pipeline, but that falls beyond the scope of this article, and probably also beyond the needs of a typical reader of this guide.